Skip to content

 if (!adminData) {

-// The error is in response.response
+// the error is in response.réponse

-throw new Error(response.response)
+throw new Error(response.réponse)

 }

-// return the received value
+// return the value received

 return { result: adminData }